concinim/wh-acd/features.md

             "loincId": "LA10523-1"
 }</pre></code>

-In the next, section of the document, there are two concepts present that describe a medical condition - _digestive problems_ and _crohns disease_.
-In this example, the language around crohns disease in the document indicates that is not the likely cause of the patient's problems.
+In the next section of the document, there are two concepts present that describe a medical condition - _digestive problems_ and _crohns disease_.
+In this example, the language in the document around crohns disease indicates that the patient does not have crohns disease.
 The resulting annotation indicates that the concept for crohns disease is negated.
-As before, you can have this concept filtered by ACD or handle the presence of a negated feature in your application.
+As before, you can configure ACD to filter negated concepts from the API response if you do not want to process them.

 <pre><code>{
             "cui": "C0010346",